ucx15/URL-Shortener/Readme.md

 ## TODOs

+- [ ] Add animations to the frontend.

 - [ ] Add not found page (Frontend).

-- [ ] Design the Front End.

-- [x] Add a Database to store the shortened URLs.

 - [ ] Add a "Copy to Clipboard" button.

 - [ ] Host it. _Maybe, Maybe, Maybe...!_ 🤷🏻‍♂️

+- [x] Design the Front End.

+- [x] Add a Database to store the shortened URLs.

 ## Author